 Things to Do NYC's coolest movie theaters By amNY.com staff Updated November 29, 2017 4:58 PM Print Share fbShare Tweet gShare Email Pause your Netflix binge session and head out to one of New York's most interesting venues to catch a new, or old, movie.
 You likely know the many multiplexes, so we're focused on those niche theaters with more curated experiences.
 From foreign film houses to independent artist hubs, the city really is one of the best places to go to the movies.
 Check out the beautiful BAM Rose Cinema for a dramatic screening, the intimate Video Revival for an old movie or offbeat films at Spectacle.
 Each one offers something different.
 Dim the lights, grab the popcorn: Here are some of the best movie-viewing spots.
 IFC Center Photo Credit: Getty Images / Jason Kempin Specializing in independents, this movie house is located in the historic Waverly Theater but has state-of-the-art tech.
 It features premieres of new indie, foreign and documentary films, weekly documentary series, a monthly program with LGBTQ guest curators, weekend classics, cult movie screenings at midnight and a lot more.
 And check out its exhibition of vintage movie posters from around the world -- while munching on organic popcorn.
 (Pictured: Whoopi Goldberg and actor Utkarsh Ambudkar speak on stage about "'The Problem With Apu" during a DOC NYC screening.)
 Tickets: $15 323 Sixth Ave., Manhattan, 212-924-7771 Metrograph Photo Credit: Metrograph New York's Metrograph specializes in showing old and unique films.
 This Lower East Side movie house specializes in independent and foreign films, and movies on 35-mm prints.
 A commissary restaurant and lounge serves snacks and meals inspired by the Hollywood lot cafeterias.
 Tickets: $15 7 Ludlow St., Manhattan, 212-660-0312 Nitehawk Cinema Photo Credit: Nitehawk Cinema Part restaurant, part movie theater, Nitehawk puts traditional movie snacks to shame.
 Many menus are themed to correspond with the screening and food and drinks can be ordered to your table throughout the show.
 Brunch screenings, midnight movies and even special screenings for parents with potentially loud babies are all on the monthly schedule.
 The theater shows popular and independent films.
 Park Slope's Pavilion Theater is set to reopen as Nitehawk's second location, Nitehawk Prospect Park, some time in 2018.
 Tickets: $12 general, $16 special events 136 Metropolitan Ave., Brooklyn, 718-384-3980 Syndicated Photo Credit: Michael Tulipan If you love Nitehawk, Syndicated is for you.
 Featuring food and cocktail service -- why not have a "Run, Forester, Run!" bourbon or "Dirty Dancing" tequila cocktail brought right to your seat? -- this is a movie theater fit for a foodie.
 Menu items include burgers, fried chicken, fried calamari, and even salads.
 Syndicated doesn't screen first-run movies; it skews toward cult classics like "The Big Lebowski," "Pulp Fiction" and "Harold and Maude."
 Tickets: $7.
 40 Bogart St., Brooklyn, 718-386-3399 BAM Rose Cinemas Photo Credit: BAM Rose Cinemas Brooklyn Academy of Music is a premiere destination for filmgoers.
 Programs such as BAMcinématek include showings of classics, premieres, festivals and retrospectives with special appearances by actors and filmmakers.
 Visit for current arthouse movies as well as classes like a puppetry masterclass.
 Tickets: $14 30 Lafayette Ave., Brooklyn, 718-636-4100 Anthology Film Archives Photo Credit: Anthology Film Archives Opened in 1970, the Anthology Film Archives was the first New York museum to be officially dedicated to film as an art form.
 With screenings throughout the day, cozy up with indies from avant-garde gems to cult classics.
 Tickets: $10 general.
 32 Second Ave., Manhattan, 212-505-5181 Angelika Film Center Photo Credit: Angelika Film Center Angelika Film Center shows independent, foreign and arthouse favorites.
 In addition to the mini-chain's four screens, you'll find full-service independent cafe in the lobby, so grab a fancy coffee beverage with a quiche, pastry or salad pre- or post-show.
 Tickets: $14 adults, $11 children and seniors 18 W. Houston St., Manhattan, 212-995-2570 The Paris Theater Photo Credit: Getty Images / Dimitrios Kambouris The single-screen Paris Theater is a French-style movie house in midtown -- remember when Carrie Bradshaw goes there on her date with the city? -- and hosts French-language films in addition to classics, anime and more.
 Tickets: $17 W. 58th St., Manhattan, 212-593-4872 Spectacle Theater Photo Credit: SpectacleTheater via Facebook This volunteer-run "micro-cinema", screens offbeat films, contemporary art, previously overlooked films, live scores, filmmaker appearance and more.
 Its website describes its space as "an ex-bodega of enchantment, a semi-social society, an anti-commercial Atlantis."
 Tickets: $5, $10 for special events 124 South Third St., Brooklyn Museum of the Moving Image Photo Credit: Peter Aaron / Museum of the Moving Image Astoria favorite the Museum of the Moving Image also houses a movie theater, where you can catch a variety of films and events including filmmaker talks.
 This is a true mashup, with recent offering ranging from foreign classics like "Hiroshima, Mon Amour" to family favorites like "A Muppet Family Christmas."
 Tickets: $12 adult, $9 senior, $9 student, $6 child 36-01 35 Ave., Queens, 718-777-6888 Kew Gardens Cinema Photo Credit: Kew Gardens Cinemas via Facebook Kew Gardens Cinema is arguably the best movie theater in Queens.
 Built in the 1930s, this old-school movie house retains Art Deco details.
 The large lobby also functions as a cafe, adding coffee and cookies to your moviegoing experience.
-Tickets: $11 81-05 Lefferts Boulevard, Queens, 718-441-9835 By amNY.com staff Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Tickets: $11 81-05 Lefferts Boulevard, Queens, 718-441-9835 By amNY.com staff Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.